-Ticket Information: $15 public, $10 members, $5 students.
+Ticket Information: $15 public, $5 members and students.
 Save your ticket stub for a special opportunity to see Mogamma (A Painting in Four Parts): Part II following this program.

 *Lecture – 7 pm, Modern and Contemporary Galleries open until 9 pm

-Conversations with Contemporary Artists is made possible by the Wish Foundation Fund of the Community Foundation for Greater Atlanta.
+Support for this lecture is provided by the WISH Foundation Fund of The Community Foundation for Greater

 Photo by Teju Cole